-On motion of Ms. Jakobsson, seconded by Ms. Smart, this recommendation was approved.
+On motion of Ms. Jakobsson, seconded by Ms. Smart, this resolution was adopted.

-By consensus, the Board agreed that one roll call vote would be taken and considered the vote on agenda item no. 26 through 30 inclusive as listed below.
+By consensus, the Board agreed that one roll call vote would be taken and considered the vote on agenda item no. 26 through 30 inclusive.
 The recommendations were individually discussed but acted upon at one time.
 Mr. Edwards noted that the purchase item was revised and the recommendation to purchase spinal implants and ancillaries was removed from the item.